WashingtonYandun/WashingtonYandun/README.md

 # 👋 Hi, I’m @WashingtonYandun aka WMYM. **"Self Learner"**

-- Currently studying software engineering.
+- Currently studying Software Engineering.
 - Improving myself day by day.
 - Learning one thing and write at least 25 lines of code everyday is my current goal.
 And I i work every single day for that goal.